Description

 Applications

-The PRISM BIO-BOX is a bioluminescence-only imaging system designed for the sensitive detection of low-light signals across a variety of preclinical and in vitro applications.
-It is ideally suited for imaging autoluminescent bacteria in microbiology studies, monitoring tumor development in mice, exploring light-emitting pathways in plants, performing cell culture imaging, and serving as a flexible alternative to traditional plate readers for luminescence-based assays.
-With its capacity to detect extremely low photon flux levels, the system supports researchers working with weak bioluminescent signals in both live animal and in vitro models.
+The PRISM BIO-BOX is a bioluminescence imaging system built for the clean detection of low-light signals across a range of preclinical and in vitro work.
+It is well suited to imaging autoluminescent bacteria in microbiology studies, monitoring tumor development in mice, exploring light emitting pathways in plants, performing cell culture imaging, and serving as a flexible alternative to traditional plate readers for luminescence based assays.
+Because the system pairs high photon detection with a low background, it supports researchers working with weak bioluminescent signals in both live animal and in vitro models.